6529-Collections/nextgen/docs/setter-functions.md

     /**
       * @dev Burn an existing token id.
-      * @param _collectionId Refers to the collection for which the token id will be burnt.
+      * @param _collectionId Refers to the collection for which the token will be burnt.
-      * @param _tokenId Refers to the existing token id that will be burnt.
+      * @param _tokenId Refers to the existing token that will be burnt.
     */

     function burn(